 - Cornelius Reed was convicted of first-degree intentional homicide in Milwaukee County for a 1992 drive-by shooting.
 In 1996 the Court of Appeals reversed the conviction and granted a new trial based on newly discovered evidence.
 The new evidence more reliably pointed to another individual as the murderer.
 Reed was retried but acquitted at the new trial, after approximately three years in prison.

 - Fredric Saecker was convicted in 1989 in Buffalo County of second-degree sexual assault, burglary, and kidnapping.
 His conviction rested on circumstantial evidence (he was seen walking on the highway near the crime with blood on his hands) and incriminating statements he allegedly made while in jail, He did not fit the victim's description, and she and her husband could not identify him.
 His conviction was affirmed on appeal.
 Six years later, in 1995, DNA testing established that the semen collected from the victim could not have come from him, and his conviction was set aside.

-If you know of other wrongful convictions in Wisconsin - defined as cases in which the conviction was vacated and charges were then dropped or the defendant was acquitted, for reasons other than bars to use of evidence or to retrial unrelated to innocence (such as Fourth Amendment or double jeopardy bars) - please send them to Lindsey Smith, email@example.com, Wisconsin Innocence Project, University of Wisconsin Law School, 975 Bascom Mall, Madison, WI 53706.
+If you know of other wrongful convictions in Wisconsin - defined as cases in which the conviction was vacated and charges were then dropped or the defendant was acquitted, for reasons other than bars to use of evidence or to retrial unrelated to innocence (such as Fourth Amendment or double jeopardy bars) - please contact us at (608) 262-1002 or Wisconsin Innocence Project, 975 Bascom Mall, Madison, WI 53706.
+Thank you.